 Easy Oven Roasted Spatchcocked Chicken, my new favorite way to bake chicken.
-It takes less time and is absolutely scrumptious.
+It takes less time than traditional baked chicken and is absolutely scrumptious.

 Hi.
 It’s Lois at Recipe Idea Shop, with an Easy Oven Roasted Spatchcocked Chicken.
 Moist, flavorful, super easy.
 This ain’t your momma’s chicken, at least it’s not mine—it’s so much better.
 In the past, I have roasted chickens whole.
 That’s pretty simple, but it takes a long time.
 Usually 1½ hours in the oven, plus 15 minutes resting time.

 But with Easy Oven Roasted Spatchcocked Chicken you are ready to eat in about an hour and once you are good at it, it takes less than 10 minutes to prepare it.
 Plus, its skin so so crispy and amazing.

 I must admit, though, regular baked chicken is kind of a mystery to me.
 Sometimes it’s moist; sometimes it’s dry as a bone; sometimes it’s undercooked.
 It probably has more to do with my attention span than anything, but you do have to pay attention.
 And I usually don’t do a consistent job with slow cooker chicken.
 It’s often too dry for me.
 (It’s better if I put the chicken in the pot frozen.)
 What’s the knack?